empalmer/StatsFlashcards/README.md

 Created for studying for my OSU grad stats comps

 Two folders are Methods and Theory, for the first year year-long sequences.
 Each has several .tex files corresponding to the topic the flashcards cover (which correspond to tags in anki).
-To have a full deck of flashcards, import each file.
-(Note this conversion of 1 file overall to multiple separate files corresponding to different tags is in progress ) Note the tags contain a version number so old or updated cards can be easily deleted.
+To have a full deck of flashcards, import each file separately, or import the Theory_flashcards file to import all at once.
+(Note this conversion of 1 file overall to multiple separate files corresponding to different tags is in progress).
+I've been having some glitches with tags, so they might have to be

 These flashcards are intended to use with the free Anki software https://apps.ankiweb.net